flippeters/git-demo/README.md

 # Demo Git Repository

-This is the first file in the repo.
+This is the first file in the repository.

 ## Website contents